10 Best Box Wrenches

 Box-End vs. Ratcheting Box-End vs. Offset Box-End

 Offset box wrenches feature a bent handle that raises the head above or below the shank.
-A 50-degree to 75-degree offset keeps your knuckles clear of flat surfaces and gives you room to turn when a straight wrench would hit an obstacle.
+A 50-degree to 75-degree offset keeps your knuckles clear of flat surfaces and lets you turn when a straight wrench would hit an obstacle.
 Offset designs are especially useful for frame bolts, suspension components, and plumbing fixtures mounted close to walls.
 If your work involves recessed or obstructed fasteners, prioritize an offset box wrench set even if you already own standard combination wrenches.

 Material, Finish, and Tooth Count